Information For Authors

 7. Tables and Figures

 7.1.
-Tables and figures must be included in the main body of the text in order of appearance, numbered using Arabic numerals and centered on the page.
+Tables and figures must be included in the body of the text in the order in which they appear, numbered in Arabic numerals, and centered on the page.
 They may not exceed five.

 7.2.
-Title, text, and the source of tables and figures must be written in Times New Roman 10, single-spaced.
-Title and source must be presented in the header of the table or the figure.
+Title, text, and source of tables and figures must be in Times New Roman 10, single-spaced.
+Title and source must appear in the header of the table or figure.
 The same applies to photographs, images, and illustrations.

 7.3.
-The technical quality must respect printing standards and requires a resolution of at least 300 dpi (dots per inch).
-Having JPG or TIFF files could be necessary.
+Technical quality must comply with printing standards and require a resolution of at least 300 dpi (dots per inch).
+It may be necessary to have JPG or TIFF files.

 7.4.
-The graphics, photographs and images must comply with the printing standards (300 ppp.)
-And it is convenient to send this material in TIFF or JPG format.
+Graphics, photos and images must meet printing standards (300 ppp.) and it is convenient to send this material in TIFF or JPG format.

 8.1.
-Reviews should have a maximum length of 1,000 words.
-Reviews are welcome both for books published in English and Spanish.
+Book reviews should be no longer than 1,000 words.
+Reviews are welcome for books published in both English and Spanish.
 Reviews should be written in English or in English and Spanish, using either American or British spelling.

 8.2.
-The following information is needed: author (name in lowercase, surname in uppercase); title of the work in the original language and in italics; publisher, place, year and number of pages.
+The following information is required: author (first name in lower case, last name in upper case); title of the work in the original language and in italics; publisher, city, year, and number of pages.

 Examples: